Pennsylvania Supreme Court suspends one of its own in porn scandal

-HARRISBURG Pa.
-The Pennsylvania state Supreme Court late on Monday suspended one of its own, Justice Seamus P. McCaffery, in connection with an email porn scandal and other allegations of misconduct.
+HARRISBURG, Pa.
+Oct 20 The Pennsylvania state Supreme Court late on Monday suspended one of its own, Justice Seamus P. McCaffery, in connection with an email porn scandal and other allegations of misconduct.

 The court opinion cited a "compelling and immediate need" to protect the integrity of the judicial system and the administration of justice.
 Four justices voted in favor of the suspension, one dissented, and two others, including McCaffery, recused themselves from consideration of the case.